zenika-open-source/hygie/docs/post-actions/commentIssueRunnable.md

 The `CommentIssueRunnable` Post-Action write a comment on a specific issue.

-> It should only get called as `callback` in the `IssueTitleRule`, or in custom rule that return similar `RuleResult`.
+> It should only get called as `callback` in the `IssueTitleRule`, or in a custom rule that return a similar `RuleResult` object.

 ## Usage

-This Post-Action only need a string message.
-It's a string that can contain _mustache_ templating.
+This Post-Action only needs a string message.
+This string can contain _mustache_ templating.

 To use the `CommentIssueRunnable`, add the `callback` on your `rules.yml` config file.